-A Tunicate in Figure 1.1 is an interesting plant however.
-Tunicates are 3 invertebrates.
-When they are young they roam around the ocean floor in 4 search of nutrients, and they also have a nervous system (ganglion cells) 5 at this point of time that helps them do so.
-Once they find a nutritious 6 rock, they attach themselves to it and then eat and digest their own brain.
-7 They do not need it anymore.
-They are called "tunicates" because they 8 develop a thick covering (shown above) or a "tunic" to protect themselves.
-9 Is a program like AlphaGo intelligent?
-There is a very nice movie on 10 Netflix on the development of AlphaGo and here's an excerpt from the 11 movie (https://youtu.be/YrTRKh4FPio).
-The commentator in this video 12 is wondering how Lee Se-dol, who was one of the most accomplished 13 Go players in the world then, might defeat this very powerful program; 14 this was I believe after AlphaGo was up 3-0 in the match already.
-The 15 commentator says so very nonchalantly: if you want to defeat AlphaGo 16 all you have to do is pull the plug.
-17 A key indicator of intelligence (and this is just my opinion) is the 18 ability to move around in the world.
-With this comes the ability to affect 19 your environment, preempt antagonistic agents in the environment and 20 take actions that achieve your desired outcomes.
-You should not think 21 of intelligence (artificial or otherwise) as something that takes a dataset 22 and learns how to make predictions using this dataset.
-For example, if 23 I dropped my keys at the back of the class, I cannot possibly find them 24 without moving around, using priors of where keys typically hide (which 25

-26 is akin to learning from a dataset) only helps us search more efficiently.
+A Tunicate in Fig. 1.1 is an interesting plant however.
+Tunicates are 4 invertebrates.
+When they are young they roam around the ocean floor in 5 search of nutrients, and they also have a nervous system (ganglion cells) 6 at this point of time that helps them do so.
+Once they find a nutritious 7 rock, they attach themselves to it and then eat and digest their own brain.
+8 They do not need it anymore.
+They are called "tunicates" because they 9 develop a thick covering (shown above) or a "tunic" to protect themselves.
+10 Is a program like AlphaGo intelligent?
+There is a very nice movie on 11 Netflix on the development of AlphaGo and here's an excerpt from the 12 movie (https://youtu.be/YrTRKh4FPio).
+The commentator in this video 13 is wondering how Lee Se-dol, who was one of the most accomplished 14 Go players in the world then, might defeat this very powerful program; 15 this was I believe after AlphaGo was up 3-0 in the match already.
+The 16 commentator says so very nonchalantly: if you want to defeat AlphaGo 17 all you have to do is pull the plug.
+18 A key indicator of intelligence (and this is just my opinion) is the 19 ability to take actions upon the world.
+With this comes the ability to affect 20 your environment, preempt antagonistic agents in the environment and take actions that achieve your desired outcomes.
+You should not think of intelligence (artificial or otherwise) as something that takes a dataset and learns how to make predictions using this dataset.
+For example, if without moving around, using priors of where keys typically hide (which is akin to learning from a dataset) only helps us search more efficiently.